v6d-io/v6d/docs/notes/developers.rst

     :fa:`slack`

-We have collected frequently asked questions from our users and you can find a detail list at
+To edit the vineyard source code, you will need to prepare the environments and building from source, following the instructions below:

 .. panels::
     :container: container-lg pb-4
     :column: col-lg-6 col-md-6 col-sm-6 col-xs-12 p-2
     :body: text-center card-body-less-padding

-    .. link-button:: notes/faq
+    .. link-button:: developers/build-from-source
        :type: ref
-       :text: Frequently Asked Questions
+       :text: Building from source
        :classes: btn-block stretched-link

 When encounter troubles during your journal of vineyard, you may find answers from: